ethpm/ethpm-spec/README.md

 The `offset` value specifies the number of characters into the unprefixed bytecode where the replacement should begin.
 The `value` defines what address should be used to replace the *link reference*.
-In this case, the `value` is referencing the `SafeSendLib` *contract instance* from this release lockfile.
+In this case, the `value` is referencing the `SafeSendLib` *contract instance* from this Package.

 ### <a id="package-with-deployed-instance-which-links-against-a-dependency-library" /> Package with a contract with link dependencies on a contract from a package dependency